mponce0/SystemTools/vim_commands.md

 # `vi`

+`vi` or `vim` is a powerful, terminal-based editor.
+Widely used among programmers, sys.admins and power-users, offers the ability of realzing complex tasks all based on keyboard interations.

+For begginners it may offer a bit of a step learning curve.
+We compile here some of the most useful commands and some worst-reading references at the bottom of this document.

 ## Modes
 `vi` has a couple main modes of working (insert and command) and a few variations around them.